severin-lemaignan/projet-cnrs/project.rst

 +++++++++++++++++++++++++

 This cognitive take on robot design must be supported by adequate foundations.
+The *cognitive foundations* are the cognitive base required to develop upper-cognitive functions and processing.
+The very nature and perimeter of these foundations is a research question I would like to address.
+Two components seem already of particular importance and not yet satisfactorily addressed in the
+community: first, dynamic, *amodal mental models* of the robot's environment, that interleave geometric 3D models with temporal and semantic representations.
+Such models should endow the robot with a mental framework to seamlessly represent (uncertain) beliefs, predict, recognize and remember situations, ground symbols into physical entities.
+Second, the ability to identify, appropriately select and alter mental *contexts*, be they spatial, temporal, cultural, social.
+Current approaches for context management do not correctly address the real complexity of this cognitive skill, in particular the fact that at any moment, the experienced situation belongs to many overlapping and interrelated contexts.

 My PhD thesis was focused on the practical meaning of the idea of "knowledge" for robots.
 This was the required groundwork to further elaborate on the cognitive skills of robots.